 London by Page and Stage

 These are not plaques-and-statues tours.
-My literary London tours feature site-specific readings to give a better appreciation of how London has been written.
+My literary London tours feature site-specific readings which give a better appreciation of how London has been written.
 Similarly my theatrical tours seek to give a full understanding of our matchless theatrical story.

 Bethnal Green in So Many Words A celebration of this East End parish through writings ranging from 1896 to 2003.